clarkx/ProceduralWood/README.md

 Grain : Add noise in the blending colors off the rings (use on large level > 1000)

+Rotation : Rotate the wood texture on the X, Y or Z axis

 Wood base intensity : Intensity of the colors 1 and 2.
 0 = color 1

 Slide colors : Change the intensity of the second color for the first or the third